Coupons are shaping consumer behavior worldwide, from newspaper coupon clippings to unique codes and QR scans for coupon redemption.

 Keep reading to learn some interesting coupon facts and stats and start saving on your next transaction!

-- To date, 90% of consumers use at least one form of coupon during a transaction.
+- 90% of consumers use at least one form of coupon during a transaction.

 - The value of digital coupons is estimated to increase two-fold from 2018 to 2022.